-The Primary programme we teach offers a broad and balanced curriculum that provides children with many opportunities to develop positive attitudes to learning at the beginning of their schooling.
+The Primary programme we teach offers a comprehensive and well-balanced curriculum that provides children with many opportunities to develop positive attitudes to learning at the beginning of their education.

-We teach the British Curriculum for Primary Schools entirely in English, with native English-speaking teachers and place a strong emphasis on Literacy and Numeracy throughout Key Stages 1 and 2.
+We teach the British Curriculum for Primary Schools entirely in English, with native English-speaking teachers, and emphasise Literacy and Numeracy throughout Key Stages 1 and 2.

 Key Stage 1